mschoch/iOS-Couchbase-Xcode-templates/README.md

 * Select File > New > New Project...

-* You should see a Couchbase Application group on the left hand side, then select Couchbase Window-based Application
+* You should see a Couchbase Application group on the left hand side, then several Couchbase variants of the main Application templates, select the one you'd like to use (the subsequent screens assume you chose Couchbase Window-based Application)

 <img src="https://github.com/mschoch/iOS-Couchbase-Xcode-templates/raw/master/doc/resources/001.png" width="400"/>